ArduPilot/ardupilot_wiki/common/source/docs/common-mp-slcan.rst

 .. image:: ../../../images/can-slcan-mp-updw.png

 Once complete mode will change to ``OPERATIONAL``, press the ``Parameters`` button to access node settings.
-From here UAVCAN device parameters can be accessed or changed.
+From here DroneCAN device parameters can be accessed or changed.

 .. image:: ../../../images/can_slcan_mp_param.png